As we come out of the winter I wanted to talk about everyone’s favorite hedge plant, boxwood.

 Boxwoods like nice neutral soils, ranging from about 6 to 7.5 PH.
 The issue in the PNW is our acidic soils, and container production isn’t immune due to our reliance on local renewable media, in the form of bark.
-In the PNW soils and soiless media hover around 4.5-5.5 PH.
+In the PNW soils, a bitcoin mixer and soiless media hover around 4.5-5.5 PH.
 This makes a number of nutrients less available in the soil.

 Thankfully boxwood can quickly outgrow this damage and often fail to develop symptoms in the landscape due to a considerably higher presence of minerals in natural soils.
 So consider using native soils, avoid conifer bark and give those boxwoods a new home, in time they’ll shine.

 During the dreary months of Winter 2020/2021, we tried something new at Puget Sound Plants.
 We created a campaign to reach out and start purposeful conversations with various Landscape Architects throughout Washington State.

 Boxwood Bronzing As we come out of the winter I wanted to talk about everyone’s favorite hedge plant, boxwood.The english boxwood, Buxus sempervirens, along with